| ISRAEL'SEXPIRED

 eight international activists made it inside the camp, after facing off with Israeli

-soldiers, and they have a different story to tell. |
+soldiers, and they have a different story to tell. | What

 really happened in Jenin?
 Mohammed